I moved to China in March 2016 to work as an ESL teacher in a private school. I love to travel to new and exciting places.

 Visit Jing'an if you are interested in Buddhism, or would just like to escape the busy streets in a beautiful setting.
 The scent of incense fills the air and people throw coins into the statue in the front square for good luck.
 Walk around the different halls to take in the architecture and the large Buddha statues.

-Outside Jing'an temple and across the road is a small park with a completely different atmosphere.
+Outside the Jing'an Temple and across the road is a small park with a completely different atmosphere.
 Here, there are street food venues and usually a busking musician or two.

 Visit the Shanghai Propaganda Poster Art Center

 The Shanghai Propaganda Poster Art Center is a collection of propaganda artwork from the days of Chairman Mao's leadership.
 Although slightly hard to find, it is a fascinating museum and well worth a visit.